 Check Out Our FAQ page in the link below, to find out the answers to the questions you may have regarding chiropractic and its effect as well as other modalities you may want to know about before booking.

 We’re a friendly and dedicated team of healthcare professionals, each suited to a particular session or treatment plan.
 Our goal is to get you back in action and living your best life.

 Osteopath / dual role practitioner (M.Ost D.O ND)

 To ensure this goal is achieved, we offer the best in complementary therapy.

-A considered mixture of adjustments, myofascial release and other physical manipulation of muscle tissue and bones.
+A considered mixture of Spinal and Joint Mobilisation techniques including Functional Release Technique (FRT) and other physical manipulation of muscle tissue, to improve movement and alleviate pain.

 We’ll get your back on the move – analysing an setting up a treatment physiotherapy plan for you.

 Mid Back Pain